"Let's Roll." The History of Rotationalism

 Third, there are many religionists, Baptists for example, who flinch at the idea of enumerating human beings based on biblical proscriptions related to the Mark of the Beast.

-Were Doc Godley to say he was a Baptist, he would immediately be filed in the same administrative cubby hole as past Baptists who resisted the numerical branding of their own children.
+Were Doc Godley to say he was a Baptist, he would immediately be filed in the same hospital administration cubby hole as past Baptists who had resisted the numerical branding of their own children.

 Ditto, all of the other religions—there was an administrative cubby hole for each.